Pravargav/DSA_Note/tcs_Imp_code.md

 -> https://youtu.be/hnswaLJvr6g?si=pqkYYKi773NwxUi9

 -> An Amrstrong number is a number that is equal to the sum of its own digits each raised to the power of the number of digits.

+-> A perfect number is defined as a number that is the sum of its proper divisors ( all its positive divisors excluding itself).